 The development of new digital technologies and the increase in their availability is enabling this generation with new ways to access and use transportation services.
 The desire to harness these technologies, and realize "smart cities” is commonplace.
 A new future for Mobility & Transportation is being drawn, with radical changes for operators and regulators.
 Above all, there is a massive growth in citizens' expectations for efficient, sustainable, and cheaper travel.

-With this change, several transportation companies have begun to equip themselves with digital platforms where supply and demand can meet.
+With this change, several transportation companies have begun to equip themselves with digital Composable Platforms where supply and demand can meet.
 The new frontier is to combine traditional and alternative mobility solutions at a single point of access: ride‑sharing, public transportation, bike‑sharing, and other shared mobility services.